-The classic English dish Toad In a Hole is made with sausage, a simple bread pudding, then topped with a mustard-onion gravy.
+The classic English dish toad in the hole is made with bratwurst sausages, and a simple bread pudding then topped with mustard-onion gravy.
 This is a perfect meal when you are looking for something a little different.

 Welcome to Mitten Movie Night the Royal Wedding Edition!
 I decided to make a classic English dish for this special occasion.